vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 147 commits since the previous release, including 72 fixes.
+More than 150 commits since the previous release, including 74 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Fri Mar 10 02:39:44 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Sat Mar 11 02:16:00 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER